sud218/ml-graphlab-boilerplate/README.md

 Note: If you are running on cloud, replace the ip `0.0.0.0` in the above url to with your **`docker-ip`**.
 You can very easily get your **`docker-ip`** by running `make docker-ip`.

 ### What's next?
 - When you open the `notebook url`, you will see some example notebooks.
-Go though them and run the notebooks to get first hand experience on different applications of machine learning.
+Go through them and run the notebooks to get first hand experience on different applications of machine learning.
 - Read [Graphlab docs][gl-docs] and explore different models and tools available.
 - Create your own notebook!